LIKO-12/liko-12.github.io/docs/graphics-advanced/image.md

 ### `image:data`

-Returns the imagedata object of this image, which can be used to set and get pixels of the image.
+Get the imagedata object of this image, which can be used to set and get pixels of the image.

 :::note